 Can the Cancer Return after Reconstruction?

-It is highly unlikely for the cancer to return post surgery since the breast tissue is removed.
-However, there are certain pre-existing seeds which are invisible to the naked eye and develop over time.
-It is not about cancer recurrence but manifestation of Metastasis where cancer cells roam in the blood, especially in the later stages and develop in other organs like liver, brain etc.
+It is highly unlikely for cancer to return post-surgery since the breast tissue is removed.
+However, there are certain pre-existing seeds that are invisible to the naked eye and develop over time.
+It is not about cancer recurrence but a manifestation of Metastasis where cancer cells roam in the blood, especially in the later stages and develop in other organs like the liver, brain, etc.

 What are the Follow-up Protocols?

-Patients at very later stage of cancer are advised to opt for secondary reconstruction where they get follow up for at least a year in order to avoid cancer recurrence.
-Even though, getting rid of cancer is highly crucial, the lack of awareness about breast implants or breast reconstruction, especially in India, needs to be acknowledged.
+Patient’s at a very later stage of cancer are advised to opt for secondary reconstruction where they get to follow up for at least a year in order to avoid cancer recurrence.
+Even though getting rid of cancer is highly crucial, the lack of awareness about breast implants or breast reconstruction, especially in India, needs to be acknowledged.